Barrowland Ballroom

 The Barrowland Ballroom (also known as Barrowland and The Barras) is an entertainment venue, dance hall and music venue located in the Calton district in Glasgow, Scotland.

-A prominent feature of the music scene in Glasgow, the venue has appeared in various elements of popular culture, notably tracks by Amy Macdonald and Simple Minds.
+A prominent feature of the music scene in Glasgow, the venue has appeared in various elements of popular culture, notably tracks by Amy Macdonald, Simple Minds and Christy Moore.

 History

 The original building opened in 1934 in a mercantile area east of Glasgow's city centre, built by Maggie McIver, the "Barras Queen".
 The area and the ballroom are named after the Glasgow Barrowland market.

 The building was completely rebuilt after being largely destroyed by fire in 1958, and reopened on 24 December 1960.
 The Barrowland building includes large street-level halls used for the weekend markets, with a large weatherproof hall above.
 The front of the building is decorated with a large animated neon sign.

 Since 2020, Barrowland Ballroom has been the venue for the annual Scottish Music Awards.